Mail Services

 • The upper right-hand corner should be free of tape or writing so that the proper postage may be affixed.

-Payment for shipping services is limited to cash or check.
-Express cards and credit cards are not accepted.
+Payment for shipping services is limited to debit or credit cards.
+Cash or checks are not accepted.

-• Provide the departmental account number for mailing charges on the front of each bundle/container of outgoing mail.
+• Provide the departmental account number for mailing charges on the front of each bundle or container of outgoing mail.

-• Mail that needs to be metered should be separated from inter-campus mail, stamped mail, and envelopes/postcards with “no postage necessary.”
+• Separate mail that needs to be metered from inter-campus mail, stamped mail, and envelopes/postcards marked “no postage necessary”.

 • Separate sealed envelopes from unsealed envelopes.